openwebf/quickjs/README.md

 - [ ] Debugger API
 - [ ] Inline cache

-In our plan, we first complete the above optimization and then gradually add the remaining parts.
+In our plan, we first complete the above optimizations and then gradually add the remaining parts.

 ### How To Build